needle-mirror/com.unity.scripting.python/Documentation~/installation.md

 Install the software listed above in the default locations.

+When installing Python, make sure to check the option to add to the path is on.

 To get PySide after installing Python, open a command terminal and run:
 ```
 pip install pyside